mlc-ai/web-llm/README.md

         ```shell
         gem install jekyll-remote-theme
         ```
-    6. Install [Chrome Canary](https://www.google.com/chrome/canary/).
-It is a developer version of Chrome that enables the use of WebGPU.
+    6. Install [Chrome](https://www.google.com/chrome/) with version at least 113.
+WebGPU has shipped to Chrome in version 113.

     We can verify the success installation by trying out `emcc`, `jekyll` and `wasm-pack` in terminal respectively.

 3. Import, optimize and build the LLM model:
     * Get Model Weight

-        Currently we support LLaMA and Vicuna.
+        Currently we support LLaMA and Vicuna and RedPajama.
+To get the Vicuna model weights, follow the instructions below:

         1. Get the original LLaMA weights in the huggingface format by following the instructions [here](https://huggingface.co/docs/transformers/main/model_doc/llama).
         2. Use instructions [here](https://github.com/lm-sys/FastChat#vicuna-weights) to get vicuna weights